robole/vscode-profile-status/README.md

 ## Contribute

-Contributions are welcome. **If you find a bug or you have a suggestion for a feature, please raise an issue.**  My time is limited to review PRs, **please do not submit a PR without raising an issue first**.
+Contributions are welcome.
+My time is limited to review PRs, **please do not submit a PR without raising an issue first**.

 You can **consult the [FAQ section](#faq) for some common issues** that you may encounter.